November 12, 2020

-The conventional method of cooking a big steak is to sear it on a grill, finish it in the oven, rest, and serve.
+The conventional method of cooking a steak is to sear it on a grill, finish it in the oven, rest, and serve.
 This method, even for the most accomplished grill master, often results in a large ring of well-done meat around a pink interior.

 However, if you reverse that process and slow it down just a notch, you gain better control of the internal temperature of the meat and vastly increase your chances of edge-to-edge medium-rare steak perfection.